havocsh/havoc-labs/havoc-deployment-lab/havoc-deployment.md

     - **Output format (table|json) [table]** - json
     <br>
     <br>

-    {% note %}
+    > **Note:**
-    **Note:** After responding to the prompts above, the local environment will be setup and your campaign deployment details will be provided.
+    > After responding to the prompts above, the local environment will be setup and your campaign deployment details will be provided.
-    {% endnote %}

 5. Copy the campaign deployment details and store them somewhere safe just in case you need them again later.
 The campaign deployment details will look like similar to this.